casserole27/scrimba-chickengram/README.md

 ### Continued development

-Accessibility - how to do alt text for rendered images
+- Accessibility - how to do alt text for rendered images
+- Turn heart red

 ### Useful resources